Loading

-Case Study · Ada County, Idaho
+Case File · Ada County, Idaho

 Ada County Commissioners denied a large-scale solar and battery storage project near Melba, Idaho in July 2024 — citing “way of life” concerns.
 By September 2025, the county had rewritten its zoning code to ban solar development on all USDA-classified prime irrigated farmland.
 One project's denial changed the rules for every developer in the county.